RICSecLab/RCABench/data_augmentation/README.md

 #### `src/run.sh`

-This file specifies the command to run your data extension method.
+This file specifies the command to run your data augmentation method.
 It needs to be written as a bash script.
 Basically, you can use the following example to create this file.
 You must rewrite `<DA_COMMAND>` and `<DA_ARGS>` according to your data augmentation method.
 The following parameters are available at run time.
 See the variable definitions at the top of the script below to set `<DA_ARGS>`.

 In addition, the output of the data augmentation must conform to the interface defined by RCABench.
 If your data augmentation is not compliant, you can add a script that converts the data for that interface, to the `src` directory and run it in `run.sh`.
 We have added such a conversion process for AFLcem and ConcFuzz.